Apply for an LLM

 Please complete the Non-US Citizen section of the online application, as this will complete the SEVIS Supplemental Information Form.
 If you do not answer the questions completely, the SEVIS Supplemental Form will be emailed to you.

 If it is your intention to apply for a student visa, we will also need a financial verification form in order for the University to issue you an I-20.
 This typically takes the form of an official bank letter, and is used to verify that the student has enough financial resources available to cover the cost of attendance.
 For the 2017-18 academic year, financial verification forms for graduate students must reference a specific amount in excess of US $47,529 for all LLM and Master’s programs, except for the Graduate Tax program.
 Students applying to the Graduate Tax program must reference a specific amount in except of US $53,430.
 For specific tuition details for different programs, see the Tuition and Financial Aid page.

 Applicants for ALP, IBT, and ENRLP LLM programs must provide the name and contact for two individuals who can recommend the applicant for admission.
 The LLM in taxation requires one letter of recommendation.

 Ideal choices for references include former or current professors, supervisors, or community leaders who are familiar with the applicant and can comment on the applicant’s ability to succeed in a rigorous graduate program.
 The applicant should specify to recommenders that the admission committee gives a significant weight to the letters.

-Applicants must submit a personal statement of interest and purpose which should address future goals and proposed use of the degree, as well as other factors the admissions committee should take into consideration when evaluating application.
+Applicants must submit a personal statement which should address future goals and proposed use of the degree, as well as other factors the admissions committee should take into consideration when evaluating application.
 Submissions should be 1-2 pages, double spaced.